Generic Name: desirudin

 In case of overdose, most likely reflected in hemorrhagic complications or suggested by excessively high aPTT values, Iprivask therapy should be discontinued.
 Emergency procedures should be instituted as appropriate (for example, determination of aPTT and other coagulation levels, hemoglobin, the use of blood transfusion or plasma expanders).

-No specific antidote for Iprivask is available; however, the anticoagulant effect of desirudin is partially reversible using thrombin-rich plasma concentrates while aPTT levels can be reduced by the IV administration of 0.3 µg/kg DDAVP (desmopressin).
+No specific antidote for Iprivask is available; however, the anticoagulant effect of desirudin may be partially reversible using thrombin-rich plasma concentrates while aPTT levels can be reduced by the intravenous administration of 0.3 µg/kg DDAVP (desmopressin).
 The clinical effectiveness of DDAVP in treating bleeding due to desirudin overdose has not been studied.
-In an open, pilot, dose-ascending study to assess safety, the highest dose of desirudin (40 mg q12h) caused excessive hemorrhage.
+In an open, pilot, dose-ascending study to assess safety, the highest dose of desirudin (40 mg every 12 hours) caused excessive hemorrhage.

 12.1 Mechanism of Action

 Desirudin is a direct inhibitor of free circulating and clot-bound thrombin.
 The anticoagulant properties of desirudin are demonstrated by its ability to prolong the clotting time of human plasma.
 One molecule of desirudin binds to one molecule of thrombin and thereby blocks the thrombogenic activity of thrombin.
 As a result, all thrombin-dependent coagulation assays are affected.
 Activated partial thromboplastin time (aPTT) is a measure of the anticoagulant activity of desirudin and increases in a dose-dependent fashion.